 Steel has long been used to create sturdy, long-lasting, rigid structures.
 Carbon fiber is a relatively recent addition to structural materials, but its properties are impressive and unique.
 The following is a breakdown of the properties of these two materials and some examples of industries that are moving to carbon fiber.

 What is Carbon Fiber?

 Carbon fiber is composed of carbon, a naturally occurring element, and has high tensile strength due to its crystalline structure.
-It is used to fabricate high strength, lightweight composite parts with the fiber embedded in a polymer matrix.
+It is used to fabricate high-strength, lightweight composite parts with the fiber embedded in a polymer matrix.
 The physics of carbon makes it very strong and incredibly rigid.
 The modulus of elasticity (a measurement of a material’s resistance to deformation) for carbon fibers is between 150-760 gigapascals (GPa).
 The wide range is because the manufacturing process can be modified to tailor stiffness and strength.
 The tensile strength of carbon fiber is one of the highest of any material available.
-Although many materials, including steel, can have high stiffness and tensile strength, the real benefits of carbon fiber are its strength-to-weight ratio and stiffness to weight ratio due to its low density (around 1.6 g/ cm3).
+Although many materials, including steel, can have high stiffness and tensile strength, the real benefits of carbon fiber are its stiffness-to-weight ratio and stiffness to weight ratio due to its low density (around 1.6 g/ cm3).
 This enables carbon fiber materials to have a high tensile strength while being lightweight.
 As such, it is an ideal candidate for industrial applications such as:

-In many of these applications, heavier materials consume more energy, cause greater wear over time, and/or make high performance designs difficult to impossible.
+In many of these applications, heavier materials consume more energy, cause greater wear over time, and/or make high-performance designs difficult to impossible.

 How Does Steel Compare?